matrix-org/matrix-spec/content/client-server-api/_index.md

 #### Notes on password management

 {{% boxes/warning %}}
-Clients SHOULD enforce that the password provided is suitably complex.
+Clients SHOULD enforce that the password provided is suitably strong.
-The password SHOULD include a lower-case letter, an upper-case letter, a number and a symbol and be at a minimum 8 characters in length.
+The password SHOULD be at a minimum 8 characters in length.
 Servers MAY reject weak passwords with an error code `M_WEAK_PASSWORD`.
 {{% /boxes/warning %}}